COVID-19 Pandemic Information & FAQ

 - Take care of the emotional health of your household members, including yourself

-What does Social Distancing mean?
+What does Physical Distancing mean?

 Group gatherings, sleepovers, playdates, concerts, theater outings, athletic events, crowded retail stores, malls, gyms, visitors in your home, hand shakes and hugs.
 Groups should be less than 10 with six feet between people.